 - Reserved seating areas at outdoor sports and entertainment locations

 - Grounds of community recreational facilities, and public areas within 20m of those grounds

 - Sheltered outdoor areas with a roof and more than two walls which the public or employees frequent, or are invited to (such as a bus shelter)

 Additional highlights to the Smoke-Free Ontario Act include:

 - No smoking or using an electronic cigarette when a person under 16 is also in the motor vehicle

 - All components of electronic cigarettes are prohibited to be sold to those under 19 years of age (now including e-juice)

-Smoking tobacco, cannabis and using an electronic cigarette (vaping) is allowed on sidewalks, parking lots, roads, rights-of-ways, beaches and walking trails.
+Smoking tobacco, cannabis and using an electronic cigarette (vaping) is allowed on sidewalks, parking lots, roads and rights-of-ways.